 Medicare Supplement Plan F, like Plan G, is part of the ten main supplemental plans offered by Medigap.
+However, Plan F was discontinued on January 1st, 2020.
+Therefore, only seniors born before 1955 are eligible for this policy.
 Plan F distinguishes itself from other plans by covering the remaining expenses from Original Medicare, but not paying in full.
 Furthermore, the services provided by Plan F are identical to those offered under Plan G.

 *Since Plan F and G are offered with high-deductible variants in some states, the costs are contingent on Medicare coverage costs (coinsurance, copayments, and deductibles).
 The max deductible amount is $2,340.*

 Medicare Supplement Plan J was once regarded as the plan that offered the highest amount of coverage out of all the supplemental plans.
 For instance, Plan J provided preventative care coverage up to $120 per year; moreover, it also included prescription drug coverage, foreign travel benefits, and even at-home care at around $1,600 per year.
 This plan also offered the same perks that the other supplemental plans did.

 As of now, following recent changes to Original Medicare, Plan J still offers many of the benefits listed above.
 However, the unique benefits (preventative care, at-home treatment, prescription drug coverage) that it once offered have been added to Medicare Part B, C, and D, thus making Plan J enrollment redundant.

 What Are The Costs of Medigap?

 As stated before, Medigap costs are determined by each individual insurance company.
 These companies manage the price of Medigap policy costs in several ways, as you will see below.